Book Studies Concentration

 BKX 202/ PYX 202 The Chapbook in Practice: Publishing (2 Credits)

 Offered as BKX 202 and PYX 202.
 This course focuses on various professional practice aspects of publishing, including manuscript submissions, selection, poetry craft and literary citizenship, through Nine Syllables Press, in partnership with the Boutelle-Day Poetry Center.
 Students learn about the publishing industry and contemporary US poetry landscape.
 Students have the opportunity to directly participate in reading and selecting manuscripts for a chapbook to be published by Nine Syllables Press.
 Preference given to Poetry and Book Studies concentrators.
-Recommended prerequisites: ENG 112 or BKX 140.
-Cannot be taken S/U. Enrollment limited to 15.
+Cannot be taken S/U. ENG 112 or BKX 140 recommended but not required.
 Instructor permission required.
 (E)

 Fall